-College Work-Study (CWS) Program: This provides jobs for students who have great financial need and who must earn a part of their educational expenses.
-A student may apply if enrolled at least half-time as a GRADUATE or UNDER-GRADUATE student.
+College Work-Study (CWS) Program: This provides for students who have great financial need and who must earn a part of their educational expenses.
+A student may apply if he/she is enrolled at least half-time as a GRADUATE or UNDERGRADUATE student.

-In arranging a job and determining how many hours a week the student may work under this program, the financial aid officer will take into account: (1) NEED for financial assistance; (2) CLASS SCHEDULE; and (3) HEALTH and ACADEMIC PROGRESS.
+In arranging a job and determining how many hours a week the student may work under this program, the financial aid officer will take into account (1) NEED for financial assistance; (2) CLASS SCHEDULE; and (3) HEALTH and ACADEMIC PROGRESS.
 In general, the salary received is equal to the current minimum wage.
 APPLY THROUGH THE FINANCIAL AID OFFICE AT AUM.
-That office is responsible for determining eligibility and arranging the job.
+This office is responsible for determining eligibility and for arranging the job.

-National Direct Student Loans (NDSL): These loans are for students who are enrolled at least half-time (5 hours) and who need a loan to meet their educational expenses.
+Perkins Loan (formerly National Direct Student Loan - NDSL): These loans are for students who are enrolled at least half-time (6 hours) and who need a loan to meet educational expenses.